UtrechtUniversity/privacy-engineering-tools/synthetic-simulated-data/README.md

 ### Synthetic data vs. simulated data

 There is a large number of packages that can *simulate* data.
-While closely related to synthetic data, we explicitly exclude simulation packages, because of the different aim: usually the aim of simulations is to test hypotheses and validate models, whereas the aim of synthetic data as we use it in this repository is to provide a degree of data protection for real individuals in real datasets.
+While simulation can be a great way to create synthetic data, we explicitly exclude simulation packages/tools.
+Simulations are very domain-specific and usually aim to test hypotheses and validate models, whereas the aim of synthetic data as we use it in this repository is to provide a degree of data protection for real individuals in real datasets.
+Simulations are therefore outside of the current scope of this repository.